Is It a Sin to Waste Sperm? What the Bible Actually Says

 4. Relevant Biblical Principles That Apply to Masturbation

-Even without a direct command, the following biblical teachings provide guidance. a.
-Self-Control Is a Fruit of the Spirit “The fruit of the Spirit is… self-control.”
-Galatians 5:22-23 Masturbation becomes a problem when it is compulsive, addictive, or done without discipline.
-True spiritual maturity requires self-governance. b.
-We Are Called to Flee from Sexual Immorality “Flee from sexual immorality.
-All other sins a person commits are outside the body...”
-1 Corinthians 6:18.
+a.
+Self-Control Is a Fruit of the Spirit.
+"The fruit of the Spirit is… self-control."
+Galatians 5:22-23.
+Masturbation becomes a clear problem when it is compulsive, addictive, or done without discipline.
+Spiritual maturity requires self-governance.

-Paul uses the term porneia (sexual immorality), which includes any misuse of sexual desire or expression outside marriage; this would logically extend to habitual, lust-driven masturbation. c.
-Honor God with Your Body “You are not your own… therefore honor God with your body.”1 Corinthians 6:19-20 This includes how we handle sexual urges, our thought life, and how we steward our physical desires.
-Masturbation is not neutral; it can either honor or dishonor the body.
+c.
+Honor God with Your Body.
+"You are not your own… therefore honor God with your body."
+1 Corinthians 6:19-20.
+This includes how we handle sexual urges, our thought life, and how we steward physical desire.
+Masturbation is not neutral; it either honors or dishonors the body God gave us.

 5. Questions Every Christian Should Ask About Masturbation